Advice for New Skateboard Users

 Choosing a board to suit you

-We as individuals come in all different shapes, sizes and weights, which is also the case with skateboards.
+As individuals, we come in all different shapes, sizes, and weights, and that's also true of skateboards.
 There is no real right or wrong when it comes to choosing an appropriate size for your skateboard.
-You simply need to feel comfortable with being able to manouver it around, so it should be more appropriate to each individuals physical size.
+You simply need to feel comfortable with being able to manoeuvre it around, so it should cater to each individuals physical size.

-Skateboard sizes are measured by the width of the board using the 'Imperial' measurement system, rather than the Metric system which is used throughout Australia.
-The most common and possibly most versitile size board is often 8.00 inches to 8.125" and then up to the slightly wider 8.25".
+Skateboard sizes are measured by the width of the board using the 'imperial' measurement system, rather than the metric system which is used throughout Australia.
+The most common and possibly most versatile size board is often 8.0" (inches) to 8.125" and then up to the slightly wider 8.25".
 There are boards available from under 7" and right up to over 10", however for street skating 8.0" to 8.5" are most common.

-If unsure or in doubt, please feel to get in touch.
-We would be happy to give you advice and guidance, without the need to feel obligated to us for anything - we're here to help you, that's what we do.
+If you're unsure or in doubt, please feel free to get in touch.
+We would be happy to give you advice and guidance, without any obligation - we're here to help you, that's what we do.